SUSE/psql2mysql/README.md

 * `batch`

     Process more databases in one run of `psql2mysql`.
-The argument for thish option is a path to YML file that lists set of databases with their source and target connection strings.
+The argument for this option is a path to YML file that lists set of databases with their source and target connection strings.
 The format of YML file is: